Employer of Record

 Employment Contracts in Bangladesh

 An Employment Agreement in Bangladesh is a legal document that defines the terms of employment between an employer and an employee.
-If the employment period exceeds one month, a written contract must be provided within the first two months.
+Employers should issue clear written employment documentation, including an appointment letter and key service terms, in line with the Bangladesh Labour Act and applicable rules.
 A well-drafted agreement includes key details such as:

-Clauses regarding deductions from pay, confidentiality, and non-compete restrictions.
+• Clauses regarding deductions from pay, confidentiality, and non-compete restrictions where enforceable.

 The agreement should also include clauses like severability, governing jurisdiction, and a clear statement that it is the final agreement between both parties.
 This ensures transparency and legal compliance while outlining both parties’ rights and responsibilities.